HakaKali/FunctionAutomationTest/README.md

-# FunctionAutomationTest
-This repository contains an automation test suite for a set of functions.
-The purpose of this project is to validate the correctness of the functions using automated tests.
-The test suite generates test cases, runs them against the functions, and compares the expected results with the actual results.
+# Automation Test for Function

+A project that implements automated tests for a specific function.

+## Description

+This project aims to provide automated test cases for a particular function, ensuring its correctness and robustness.
+By running the tests, users can verify the expected behavior of the function and identify any potential issues or edge cases.